Deaconess Pharmacy Mission

 To be the regional leader in medication therapy by providing safe, quality, and cost-effective program that ensure proper medication use and will improve the health of our employees, patients, and community.

-The management model of the Pharmacy Department includes the following job roles: Director of Pharmacy, Operations Manager, Deaconess Family Pharmacy Manager, Clinical Manager, Ambulatory Manager, Outpatient Manager and Regulatory Manager.
-In addition, lead pharmacists are involved in the daily management of operations, women/children's services, medication safety, antimicrobial stewardship, clinical services and ambulatory areas.
+The management model of the Pharmacy Department includes the following job roles: Director of Pharmacy/Laboratory/Radiology, Service Line Manager, Operations Manager, Deaconess Family Pharmacy Manager, Clinical Manager, Ambulatory Manager, Outpatient Manager and Regulatory Manager.
+In addition, lead pharmacists and technicians are involved in the daily management of operations, women/children's services, medication safety, antimicrobial stewardship, clinical services and ambulatory areas.
 These pharmacists focus in their respective areas to improve safe medication delivery, remarkable clinical services, and program development.
 The Director of Pharmacy reports directly to the Chief Operating Officer.

 Hours of Operation and Key Contacts

 The Pharmacy Department is open 24 hours per day at Deaconess Midtown Hospital and Deaconess Gateway Hospital.
 The Women’s Hospital Pharmacy operates from 6 AM to 10 PM during the weekdays and 7 AM to 3:30 PM on weekends.
-Pharmacy services for The Women’s Hospital are provided by Gateway Pharmacy after hours.
+Pharmacy services for The Women’s Hospital are provided by Gateway Pharmacy after hours with highly-training Women's staff on-call.

 Medication Distribution and Technology

-- Pharmacy and Laboratory Services Director: Carrie Morton, PharmD, MBA
+- Pharmacy, Laboratory and Radiology Services Director: Carrie Morton, PharmD, MBA

 - Clinical Manager: Meredith Petty, PharmD